 I work as the digital marketing manager at Uscreen, an all-in-one video monetization platform.
 I manage our SEO and YouTube content marketing, among other things.

-2. What are the Youtube SEO strategies you have identified which work in 2020?
+2. What are the Youtube SEO strategies you have identified that work in 2024?

 The YouTube SEO strategies that currently work, haven’t changed that much from the last few years.

-In 2020, still, the best way to rank high on YouTube is to create an engaging video that your viewers love to watch, optimize your video title and description to target the right set of keywords, and create an engaging thumbnail that stands-out and drives clicks.
+In 2024, the best way to rank high on YouTube is to create an engaging video that your viewers love to watch, optimize your video title and description to target the right set of keywords, and create an engaging thumbnail that stands-out and drives clicks.

 Sounds fairly simple, right?